 About the Site

-Maritime Asia: War and Trade is a collaboration between Associate Professor Adam Clulow at Monash University/University of Texas at Austin, Associate Professor Xing Hang at Brandeis University, and the Roy Rosenzweig Center for History and New Media at George Mason University.
-The project has been generously supported by an ARC Future Fellowship (FT160100428).
-Special thanks to the students of Xing Hang’s class at Brandeis University who tested the classroom exercise.
+Maritime Asia: War and Trade is a collaboration between Associate Professor Adam Clulow, Associate Professor Xing Hang, and the Roy Rosenzweig Center for History and New Media at George Mason University.
+The project has been generously supported by the American Council of Learned Societies and an ARC Future Fellowship (FT160100428).
+Special thanks to the students of Xing Hang’s class at Brandeis University who tested the classroom exercise and to Monash University for supporting the project.
 We also gratefully acknowledge the many contributions made by Professor Daniel Botsman at Yale University who is part of the wider deerskins project and Tim Romans (Emory University/United States Air Force Academy) whose suggestions and scholarship have greatly enriched this site.

 Xing Hang is an Associate Professor of History at Brandeis University.
 He specializes in East Asian history, Eurasian comparative history, and Chinese nationalism and identity.
 His book, Conflict and Commerce in Maritime East Asia: The Zheng Family and the Shaping of the Modern World, c.
 1620-1720, was published by Cambridge University Press in 2016.
 He has published widely on the Zheng Maritime Empire and won numerous teaching and research awards.